SantiagoYanezFerreiro/SantiagoYanezFerreiro/README.md

 ## Hey there, I'm Santiago! 👋
-I'm a Junior Front End Developer based in Dublin.
+I'm a Junior Developer based in Dublin.
 Welcome to my profile! :grinning:

-- :books: I'm a Computer Science Graduate and nowadays I am coursing a Full Stack Development Diploma at Code Institute.
+- :books: I'm a Computer Science Graduate and finished a Full Stack Bootcamp as well.
-- 🌱 I’m currently learning React.

 - ⚡ I'm Open to **New Opportunities** and I’m looking to collaborate on any cool project!
-- :office: I work as Senior Consultant at Accenture Onsite Google.
+- :office: I work as Senior Technical Support Analyst at Indeed.
 - 🥰 Love travelling, going to the gym, hiking and working on Personal Projects.

 📫 Feel free to reach me out on: [LinkedIn](https://www.linkedin.com/in/santiagoyanezferreiro).